marioSilvestri3/sky-tech/implementation.md

 # **Project: Deploying a .NET App on AWS**
 ## **Objective:**
-Deploy a .NET app on AWS, including setting up Windows Server, IIS, SQL Server, and implementing best practices for security and performance.
+Deploy a .NET app on AWS, including setting up Windows Server, IIS, and SQL Server; and implementing best practices for security and performance.

 ---